Post

 live_migration_flag=VIR_MIGRATE_UNDEFINE_SOURCE, VIR_MIGRATE_PEER2PEER, VIR_MIGRATE_LIVE, VIR_MIGRATE_TUNNELLED

-After restarting nova on both the controller and all three compute nodes, live migrations are working fine again.
-Not sure why they stopped in the first place, but at least this seems to have done the job.
+After restarting nova on both the controller and all three compute nodes, live migrations started working properly again.

 [root@c6320-n1 ~(keystone_admin)]# for i in {2..4}; do nova hypervisor-servers c6320-n$i; done